We are always seeking Honours, MPhil, MSc and PhD students, or visiting scholars!

 Sadeepa completed his Bachelor's degree in Materials Science and Engineering from the University of Moratuwa, Sri Lanka, where he performed modeling the effect of the surface topology of the electrodes on the EDL capacitance.
 Then he pursued a Master's degree at the same university, working on synthesizing graphene oxide (GO) and reduced graphene oxide (RGO) for supercapacitor applications and investigating the structure, property, and performance relationship of GO and RGO through physical and electrochemical characterizations.

-Research Project: Diamond synthesis
+Research Project: Diamane and diamond synthesis

-Research Project: Diamond synthesis
+Research Project: Diamane and diamond synthesis

 Research Project: Spectroscopic investigation of quantum optical emitters in diamane.